AbdoulieJNJie98/teamHydra-Sp2023/README.md

 - |drop| : The drop command allows you to remove items from your inventory by entering the command followed by the item you wish to remove from your inventory.

+- |equip| : The equip command allows you to equip an item as long as it is in your inventory; once equipped, the item will remain in your inventory.

-- |equip| : The use command allows you to use an item as long as it is in your inventory; once used, the item will be removed from your inventory.
+- |use| : The use command allows you to use an item as long as it is in your inventory; once used, the item will be removed from your inventory.

-- |use|

-- |inventory|

-- |explore area|

-- |sonar|

-- |quit|

-- |archive|

-- |start puzzle|

-- |get puzzle hint|

-- |fight|

-- |status|

-- |inspect monster|

-- |solve puzzle|

-- |exit game|

-- |map|

-                "|The inventory command will display all the items currently in your inventory\n|" + "|The explore area command will display the current room's description, any items, monsters and puzzles in the room|\n" +
+- |inventory| : The inventory command will display all the items currently in your inventory.

+- |explore area| : The explore area command will display the current room's description, any items, monsters and puzzles in the room.

-                "|The sonar command will display the room names and monsters of the rooms that are connected to the current room|\n" +
+- |sonar| : The sonar command will display the room names and monsters of the rooms that are connected to the current room.

+- |inspect| The inpspect command, followed by the name of an item in your inventory, prints the item's description.

-                "|The inspect command will display the designated item's description, as long as it is in your inventory|\n" +
+- |archive| : The archive command will send the designated item to the exhibit, removing it from your inventory.

-                "|The archive command will send the designated item to the exhibit, removing it from your inventory|\n" + "|The start puzzle command will allow you to interact with the designated puzzle in the current room|\n" + "|The get puzzle hint will display the hint associated with the current puzzle you are interacting with|\n" + "|The fight command followed by the name of the monster you wish to fight \n" + " will initiate a combat loop between you and the monster|\n" + "|The status command will display your name, current HP, current attack power, and current defense level|\n"+ "|The inspect monster command will display the monster's name, current HP, current attack power, and current defense level|\n"+
+- |start puzzle| : The start puzzle command will allow you to interact with the designated puzzle in the current room.

+- |get puzzle hint| :The get puzzle hint will display the hint associated with the current puzzle you are interacting with.

+- |fight| : The fight command followed by the name of the monster you wish to fight will initiate a combat loop between you and the monster.

+- |status| : The status command will display your name, current HP, current attack power, and current defense level.

+- |inspect monster| : The inspect monster command will display the monster's name, current HP, current attack power, and current defense level.

-                "|The solve puzzle command will allow you to initiate the process of resolving the current puzzle you are interacting with\n"+
+- |solve puzzle| : The solve puzzle command will allow you to initiate the process of resolving the current puzzle you are interacting with.

-                "|The exit game command will allow you to shut down the game.
-You will then be prompt to either save your game, or just exit the game.|\n" +
+- |exit game| :The exit game command will allow you to shut down the game.
+You will then be prompt to either save your game, or just exit the game.

-                "|The map command will display the zone numbers and zone names found throughout the game|\n" + "|--------------------------------------------------------------------------------------------------------------------|\n" );
+- |map| : The map command will display the zone numbers and zone names found throughout the game.

 ## Files